 You cherish individuality, it is a waste.

-A pulse of electricity shot through the neurons on Eric’s arm.
-The shock pushed him violently from the Chrysalis and into the back Jenson’s legs.
+A pulse of anger shot through the neurons on Eric’s arm.
+The mental shock knocked him back, violently stumbling into Jenson’s legs.

 “Whoa, doc, I know you’re grieving, but I got two fine ladies in two different star systems.
 This would just be weird.”